leoMehlig/today-landing/_pages/privacypolicy.md

                         <p>More details concerning the collection or processing of Personal Data may be requested from
                             the Owner at any time.
 Please see the contact information at the beginning of this document.
                         </p>
-                        <h3>How \u201cDo Not Track\u201d requests are handled</h3>
+                        <h3>How “Do Not Track” requests are handled</h3>
-                        <p>This Application does not support \u201cDo Not Track\u201d requests.<br />To determine
+                        <p>This Application does not support “Do Not Track” requests.<br />To determine whether any of
-                            whether any of the third-party services it uses honor the \u201cDo Not Track\u201d requests, please read their privacy policies.</p>
+                            the third-party services it uses honor the “Do Not Track” requests, please read their privacy policies.</p>
                         <h3>Changes to this privacy policy</h3>
                         <p>The Owner reserves the right to make changes to this privacy policy at any time by notifying
                             its Users on this page and possibly within this Application and/or - as far as technically and legally feasible - sending a notice to Users via any contact information available to the Owner.
-It is strongly recommended to check this page often, referring to the date of the last modification listed at the bottom. <br /><br /> Should the changes affect processing activities performed on the basis of the User\u2019s consent, the Owner shall collect new consent from the User, where required.</p>
+It is strongly recommended to check this page often, referring to the date of the last modification listed at the bottom. <br /><br /> Should the changes affect processing activities performed on the basis of the User’s consent, the Owner shall collect new consent from the User, where required.</p>
                     </div>
                     <div class="one_line_col">
                         <div class="box_primary box_10 definitions expand">